TAIsRich/chuwa0403/ShortQuestions/hw2.md

 - `Public`: Accessible from anywhere in the program.
 - `Protected`: Accessible within the class, subclasses, and other classes in the same package.
 - `Default`: Accessible within the same package.
-- `Private: Accessible only within the same class.
+- `Private`: Accessible only within the same class.
 # 7. What is final key word?
 (Filed, Method, Class)
 The final key word can be used to declare that a field, method, or class cannot be modified after it has been initialized.
 - `Final field`: Final cannot be changed once it has been initialized.
 Final fields must be initialized either at the time of their declaration or in the constructor of the class.
 Once a final field has been initialized, it cannot be reassigned.